top of page

 How Environment and Conversation Reveal What Is True

 In Human Design, Authority is always located somewhere other than the mind.
-For most people, it lives in the body — in a gut response, an emotional wave, an intuitive knowing, the will power.
+For most people, it lives in the body, in a gut response, an emotional wave, an intuitive knowing, or willpower.
 For Mental Projectors, the picture is different.
 There is no definition below the Throat Center, which means none of those inner body-based signals are consistently available.
-And yet the mind — powerful, defined, and often very loud — is not the decision-maker either.
+And yet the mind, powerful, defined, and often very loud, is not the decision-maker either.

 Understanding where Mental Projector Authority actually lives, and how to access it, is one of the more nuanced explorations available in the Human Design system.